 - used with a dispenser.

-- a tank that provides fuel to an oil burning installation which has a capacity greater than:
+- a tank that provides fuel to an oil burning installation which has a capacity of at least:

 - 500 litres for a class 3.1D substances (eg diesel and waste oil) supplying an internal combustion engine